 Image: Perspective from above on a container ship in the port

-Counter-Guarantee for banks
+Counter-Guarantee for Banks

 Enhanced security for financing institutions (beneficiaries)